 Select if a bypass is connected to the relay or if the connected device can be manually or automatically controlled by an external switch.
-For connection examples, refer to "Connection examples" on page 17.
+For connection examples, refer to "Connection examples" on page 14.

-How to install the Loop M software
+How to install the Loop S software

-- 1 Select the Set App to open the configurator. - 2 Open the Settings dialog and make the appropriate settings. - 3 Configure channels/output settings. - 4 Download the Zip file containing all necessary files for the installation. - 5 Extract the files created at step 4 to the root folder of a USB memory stick. - 6 Make sure that the MFD and the OP-Box Loop M/M+ are turned on and connected to the same Ethernet network. - 7 Open the Loop M application from the MFDs home page.
+- 1 Select the Set App to open the configurator. - 2 Open the Settings dialog and make the appropriate settings. - 3 Configure channels/output settings. - 4 Download the Zip file containing all necessary files for the installation. - 5 Extract the files created at step 4 to the root folder of a storage device that fits your MFD.